PabloMSanAla/euclid-surface-photometry/docs/index.rst

   together with best-fit structural parameters for each disc component.

 The pipeline is parallelised with Python's ``multiprocessing.Pool`` and is driven by a YAML configuration file.
-It is also implemented on the scientific platform of ESA, `Datalabs`_ see :doc:`usage` for details.
+It is also implemented on the scientific platform of ESA, `Datalabs`_ conected directly with the *Euclid* data archive.
+See :doc:`usage` for details.

 .. _Datalabs: https://datalabs.esa.int/